A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Applications, comparisons, and open problems

 \begin{definition}[Cocycle data on a stratified $2$-skeleton] Fix a locally finite CW decomposition $K$ of $N^\circ$ adapted to the wall stratification and to the SNC depth stratification.
 Let $E$ be the set of oriented $1$-cells and $F$ the set of oriented $2$-cells.
 For an oriented edge $e$, let $S(e)$ be the stratum containing the interior of $e$ and set $\St(e):=\St_\Phi(S(e))$.
 A \emph{Stokes $1$-cochain} is a family $u=(u_e)_{e\in E}$ with $u_e\in \St(e)$ and $u_{\bar e}=u_e^{-1}$.
 It is a \emph{Stokes cocycle} if for every $2$-cell $f\in F$ with boundary word $\partial f=e_1\cdots e_m$ one has

 A \emph{vertex gauge} is a family $h=(h_v)$ with $h_v\in \St_\Phi(S(v))$, acting by $u_e\mapsto h_{t(e)}u_eh_{s(e)}^{-1}$. \end{definition}

-\begin{proposition} With notation as in Definition~\ref{def:wall-algorithm-data}, the groupoid $\Sec(\pi)$ is equivalent to the gauge groupoid of Stokes cocycles on $K$.
+\begin{proposition}[No higher relations] With notation as in Definition~\ref{def:wall-algorithm-data}, the groupoid $\Sec(\pi)$ is equivalent to the gauge groupoid of Stokes cocycles on $K$.
 In particular, the constraints \eqref{eq:wall-algorithm-2cell} coming from $2$-cells generate all functoriality relations; cells of dimension $\ge 3$ impose no additional relations on $\Sec(\pi)$. \end{proposition}

 \begin{proof} By Theorem~\ref{thm:stratified-stokes-skeleton}, $\Sec(\pi)$ is computed by strict sections of the skeletal projection $\pi^{\mathrm{sk}}:\GC^{\mathrm{sk}}\to\CB^{\mathrm{sk}}$, where $\CB^{\mathrm{sk}}$ is a groupoid presentation of the fundamental groupoid of $N^\circ$ based on a $2$-skeleton.
 A strict section is determined by its values on generating $1$-cells and is functorial if and only if the relations coming from $2$-cells are satisfied.
 Natural isomorphisms between sections are precisely vertex gauges.
 This identifies $\Sec(\pi)$ with the gauge groupoid of cocycles on $K$ as stated. \end{proof}